ckmahoney/druidic-synthesis/content/posts/arf.md

 - Percussive elements are less likely to have a **melodic** mode, whereas instrumental elements are more likely.

 **chords** is a special case because it is the only instrument designed generally for polyphony.
-As such, it is often shorter because it is expected to contain more simultaneous notes (and therefore more overall energy).
+As such, it is often shorter (with respect to spectral content) because it is expected to contain more simultaneous notes, and therefore more overall energy.

-**lead** is also a special case in that it is designed for high visibility and energy, regardless of register.
+**lead** is also a special case in that it is designed with high visibility and energy, regardless of register.

 ## Register | *Vertical placement in the spectrogram* {#register}